apache/cloudstack-documentation/source/adminguide/networking/manage_guest_networks.rst

 Editing, Restarting, and Removing a Guest Network
 --------------------------------------------------

-.. note:: Ensure that all the vms are removed before you remove a guest network.
+.. note:: Ensure that all the VMs are removed before you remove a guest network.

 #.
 Log in to the CloudStack UI as an administrator or end user.